esinecan/agentic-ai-browser/README.md

 - **Context-Aware Interaction** – Maintains task history and adapts based on successes and failures
 - **Fully Containerized** – Supports **Docker & Docker Compose** for easy deployment
 - **Multi-LLM Support** – Works with both **Gemini** and **Ollama** models for flexibility
+- **Improved Resilience** – Enhanced retry logic with increased attempt limits
+- **Agent State Management** – Track and control agent execution state
+- **Manual Intervention** – Ask for human help when the agent is stuck

 ---